mikebocek/scientific-marginalia/content/vectors.rst

 Multiplication as an "Area"
 ===========================

 When we tackled units before, one of our key rules was that if you multiply two quantities, their units must multiply as well.
 We've been treating vectors as a way to model displacement, which is essentially length.
-Of course, if we had two numbers that were measured in terms of meters and we multipled them together, the result would be square meters (i.e. :math:`m \cdot m = m^2`), which is a type of area.
+Of course, if we had two numbers that were measured in terms of meters and we multiplied them together, the result would be square meters (i.e. :math:`m \cdot m = m^2`), which is a type of area.

 It would make a lot of sense then if we could multiply two vectors together to get a sort of "area."
 Let's think about how this would ideally work -

 #.
 First off, we'd want the "area" to grow and shrink with the sizes of the vectors.
 If the first vector was scaled to be twice as large, we'd want the area also to be twice as large
 #.
 If two vectors were exactly parallel with each other, we'd probably want the area to be zero.
 Correspondingly if two vectors were exactly perpendicular to each other, we'd probably want the area to match with the area of the square/rectangle formed by them together
 #.
-If we made one of the vectors negative, it would proabably make sense for the area to be negative as well.
+If we made one of the vectors negative, it would probably make sense for the area to be negative as well.

 The third idea might seem a little weird at first.
 In the real world it's not too hard to understand what we mean by "negative displacement" - if positive is East, then negative is West.
 But what's a negative area?
 There's not really examples of a shape that "subtracts" area away from other shapes.
-Even if it seems a little unnatrual at first, there are quite a few physical situations where it makes sense to be able to cancel out areas the same way we cancel out vectors.
+Even if it seems a little unnatural at first, there are quite a few physical situations where it makes sense to be able to cancel out areas the same way we cancel out vectors.

 It turns out that there's a mathematical construct that exactly represents this idea - the *wedge product*.
 For two vectors :math:`\mathbf{u}` and :math:`\mathbf{v}`, we write the wedge product like :math:`\mathbf{u} \wedge \mathbf{v}`.
 Below, you can try placing some vectors and see the result of the wedge product in 2D for them:

 .. raw:: html

-    <canvas id="figure-2f-wedge-product" width="300" height="200">Visualization showing that vector addition is commutitive</canvas>
+    <canvas id="figure-2f-wedge-product" width="300" height="200">Visualization of the wedge product</canvas>
     <script src="interactive/fig2f_wedge_product.js" type="module" defer></script>